iShotFT/archivum/README.md

   - Configured port: 38083 (default is 7878)
 - prowlarr
   - Configured port: 38084 (default is 9696)
-- ombi
+- overseerr
-  - Configured port: 38085 (default is 3579)
+  - Configured port: 38085 (default is 5055)
 - plex
   - Configured port: *unchanged* (default is 32400)
 - heimdall
+  - Configured port: *unchanged* (default is 80/443)
+- tautulli
-  - Configured port:
+  - Configured port: 38086

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### Port forwarding

-Without changing any configuration files, you only need to expose port 80 and 443 on your router to access services over the internet.
+Without changing any configuration files, you only need to **forward** **port 80** and **port 443** on your router to access services over the internet.
 If you don't plan to ever access the media server remotely, we recommend keeping these ports closed.
 We are forcing HTTPS connections so the 80 port is purely to catch unprotected requests and forward them to 443.

 ## Commands Cheatsheet